-The Company cautions that past results or discoveries on the adjacent project (e.g. Azincourt Energy's East Preston Uranium Project) may not necessarily be indicative as to the presence of mineralization on the Company's project (e.g. the Company's North Preston Uranium Project).
+The Company cautions that past results or discoveries on the adjacent project (e.g. Azincourt Energy's East Preston Uranium Project) may not necessarily be indicative as to the presence of mineralization on the Company's project (i.e. the North Preston Uranium Project).